mindspore-ai/docs/docs/mindarmour/docs/source_en/test_model_security_fuzzing.md

 set_context(mode=GRAPH_MODE, device_target="Ascend")
 ```

-For details about the API configuration, see the `context.set_context`.
+For details about the API configuration, see the `set_context`.

 ### Fuzz Testing Application